title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Explanation:

-• A list of operation is required to return.
+• A list of operations is required to return.
 An empty list is returned here as there is no other contract to call.

-Have a look on the Set library documentation
+Have a look at the Set library documentation

-Have a look on the List library documentation
+Have a look at the List library documentation

 Here, get the caller address using Tezos.get_source().
 Tezos library provides useful functions for manipulating blockchain objects.

-Have a look on the Tezos library documentation
+Have a look at the Tezos library documentation

 Simulate a call on your smart contract

-Have a look on the Testing Framework documentation
+Have a look at the Testing Framework documentation

-Taqueria is generating the .tz Michelson file on the artifacts folder.
+Taqueria is generating the .tz Michelson file in the `artifacts`` folder.
 The Michelson language is the default stack language used by the Michelson VM to run your code on a node.
 It is something similar to WASM.

 Have a look on the Michelson documentation

-1. Taqueria is generating two additional files, edit the first file pokeGame.storageList.jsligo replacing current code with:
+1. Taqueria is generating two additional files, edit the first file pokeGame.storageList.jsligo replacing the current code with:

 #import "pokeGame.jsligo" "Contract"